6 hurt when car crashes into church, shatters stained glass

 Authorities in Ohio say a car smashed through a church wall during Sunday morning services, injuring six people and shattering stained glass.

-Firefighters say the six who were hurt are being treated for cuts and other injuries.
-All of them are in stable condition.
+Firefighters say the six who were hurt at Crossroads United Methodist Church in Columbus were treated for cuts and other injuries.

-Rev. Jay Anderson says the wall "just exploded" and that pieces of glass went flying.
+The Rev. Jay Anderson says that the wall "just exploded" and that pieces of glass went flying.

 Premium content for only $0.99